MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/managing-alerts.md

        - **Authorized violations or anomalous behavior** -  Authorized violations or anomalous behavior can result from legitimate use.
          - You can dismiss the alert.

 3. When you dismiss an alert, it's helpful if you submit feedback about why you're dismissing the alert.
-The Cloud App Security team uses this feedback as an indication of the accuracy of the alert.
+The Defender for Cloud Apps team uses this feedback as an indication of the accuracy of the alert.
 This information is then used to fine-tune our machine learning models for future alerts.
 If you check the **It's OK to contact me about this alert** box, in select cases we may get back to you for additional information.
 You can follow these guidelines in deciding how to categorize the alert:
     - If legitimate use triggered the alert and it isn't a security issue, it could be one of these types:

       - Benign positive: The alert is accurate but the activity is legitimate.
 You can dismiss the alert and set the reason to **Actual severity is lower** or **Not interesting**.